Skip to content

 """

-Remove magic bytes and decode `message`.
+Remove magic bytes and extract the payload of `message`.

 Arguments: